- 14 Apr 2022

 - 1 Minute to read

-This example consists of an Account titled firstname.lastname@example.org that will belong to the Developer Team Group and the Designers Group, and an Account titled email@example.com that only belongs to the Designer Group.
-In the example, the Developer Team will be linked to the Designers Group.
-This will allow all Accounts within the Designers Group to see and access Folders available to the Developer Team.
+This example consists of an account named firstname.lastname@example.org that will belong to the Developer Team and the Designers groups and an account named email@example.com that only belongs to the Designer group.
+In the example, the Developer Team will be linked to the Designers Group to allow all accounts within the Designers Group to see and access a folder named Dev Apps.

-- Once the Folder is selected, click the arrow to the right of the Folder name and go to Manage > Manage Permissions.
+- Once the Designer Project is created, right-click on the name and navigate to Manage > Manage Permissions.

-- Scroll down and select the Specify Linked Groups checkbox.
+- Select the Specify Linked Groups checkbox.
+Under the LINKED GROUPS category, click ADD.

-- When the email@example.com Account logs into the Decisions environment, it is now able to access the Dev Apps Folder as well.
-If an assignment were sent to the Developer Team Accounts, the Designers Accounts would also receive the Assignment.
-All of the permissions, access, and task actions associated with one Group will remain present in the other while the Groups are linked.
+- When the firstname.lastname@example.org account logs into the Decisions environment, it is now able to access the Dev Apps Folder as well.
+If an assignment were sent to the Developer Team, the Designers group would also receive the Assignment.
+All of the permissions, access, and task actions associated with one group will remain present in the other while the groups are linked.